franceswoodall/JS-Browser-Game/readme.md

 #Technologies used
 JavaScript, HTML & CSS.
+Title icon is a screenshot of my game.

 #Next Steps
 * To further develop this game some suggestions include:

-* For the game play logic:
+* Game play logic:
     - Creating a more complex 'lose' logic.
 Introducing either a timer element or a lives element would likely improve the user experience as they would not need to reset the game entirely but could lose a life after 6 guesses instead.
     - Additional instructions on the screen for the player.

-* For the design:
+* Design element:
     - Using media queries to evaluate this on different devices (phone, laptop etc).
     - Increasing animation when tiles appear on the grid (for example turning or popping out at the player).
     - Having a live animation appear on the final round, such as confetti falling down the page.